alxkolm/rust-xrecord-echo/README.md

 To run *xrecord-echo* use `start` script.
 It automaticaly respawn process when it crush.

-But I recommend use supervisor like [*runit*](http://smarden.org/runit/) to manage process (run on system startup and restart on crash)
+But I recommend use supervisor like [*runit*](http://smarden.org/runit/) to manage process (run on system startup and restart on crash).

+*xrecord-echo* emit messages as publisher on port 1234.

+To check that this work use nanomsg tools to subscribe and output to terminal:

+    nn_sub -l1234 -A

 ## Todo